GDoux/Perroquet-Subtitles-for-VLC/README.md

 ## Executing program

 #### Starting up
-Assuming you movie file is "MOVIE_FILE.avi" (or .mkv, .mp4, etc.) and that you have a synced "SUB_FOR_MOVIE_FILE.srt"
+Assuming you movie file is "MOVIE_FILE.avi" (or .mkv, .mp4, etc.) and that you have a synced subtitles file "SUB_FOR_MOVIE_FILE.srt"
 1) Rename "SUB_FOR_MOVIE_FILE.srt" to "MOVIE_FILE.perroquet" or "MOVIE_FILE[ANY_CHARACTERS].perroquet"
 2) Put the newly created "MOVIE_FILE.perroquet" file in the same folder as "MOVIE_FILE.avi"
-3) Make sure no .srt file or subs file named like "MOVIE_FILE[ANY_CHARACTERS].srt" and in the same folder as "MOVIE_FILE.avi" (or subs will appear in vlc...)
+3) Make sure no .srt file or subs file named like "MOVIE_FILE[ANY_CHARACTERS].srt" and in the same folder as "MOVIE_FILE.avi" (or subs will appear in VLC...)
-4) Open "MOVIE_FILE.avi" with vlc
+4) Open "MOVIE_FILE.avi" with VLC
 5) In the VLC toolbar, click on View , then on Perroquet Subtitles for VLC
 6) A new gui (window) should open